Ukraine crisis: PM Modi asks Air Force to evacuate stranded Indians | Business

 Leveraging the capacities of the IAF will ensure that more people can be evacuated in a shorter time frame, they noted.

-The large C-17 aircraft will also help deliver humanitarian aid to war-hit Ukraine more efficiently, they mentioned.
+The large C-17 aircraft will also help deliver humanitarian aid to war-hit Ukraine more efficiently, they said.

+Indians are travelling by road to Ukraine's borders with Romania, Hungary, Slovakia, Poland etc, from where they are being taken by the Indian government officials to the airports for the evacuation flights.

+The Indian Embassy in Ukraine on Twitter advised all Indian nationals -- including students -- to leave Kyiv urgently on Friday itself, preferably by available trains or through any other means available.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)